varnishcache/varnish-cache/doc/sphinx/reference/varnishadm.rst

 OPTIONS
 =======

--t timeout
+-n ident
-    Wait no longer than this many seconds for an operation to finish.
+    Connect to the instance of `varnishd` with this name.

--S secret_file
+-S secretfile
     Specify the authentication secret file.
-This should be the same -S argument as was given to varnishd.
+This should be the same -S argument as was given to `varnishd`.
 Only processes which can read the contents of this file, will be able to authenticate the CLI connection.

--n name
+-t timeout
-    Connect to the instance of varnishd with this name.
+    Wait no longer than this many seconds for an operation to finish.

 -T <address:port>
     Connect to the management interface at the specified address and port.